Kuchen

 • 100 g ground almonds

-• 225g butter, at room temperature and roughly diced (plus a little extra for greasing the dish)
+• 225g butter, at room temperature and roughly diced (and a little extra for greasing the tin)

 • 6 eggs, yolks and whites separated